Analysis - After selloff, some dip toes back in emerging markets

 There is every reason to be cautious: Many fund managers expect lower growth in emerging markets.
 Some markets have suffered recently from steep capital outflows, and the slowdown in China has affected other emerging economies, particularly commodity producers.
 Still, emerging markets are expected to continue to grow faster than developed countries.

 Northern Trust Asset Management, for one, has remained overweight in emerging market stocks through the slide.
-The Chicago-based firm manages $810 billion in assets.
+The Chicago-based firm manages (531 billion pounds) in assets.

 "If you're worried about performance in the next one or two quarters, then it's hard to make a case about a visible catalyst for emerging markets," said Jim McDonald, Northern Trust's chief investment strategist.
 "But if you have a 12- to 18-month outlook, then this group will work."

-Note: (This story is corrected to say that Brazilian emerging market bond yields have risen rather bonds have fallen.)